 Soak the candied orange peel and figs in the sweet wine.
 Cream eggs and sugar until well incorporated then add all other ingredients.
 Add a little milk if necessary to obtain a soft dough, not too sticky.
 Transfer the dough onto a lightly floured working surface and divide in two pieces.
 Roll each piece into a cylinder which must be about 5 cm (2 inches) wide.
 Place the two cylinders on a baking sheet lined with parchment paper.
 Make sure that the cylinders are far enough apart to give them room to rise as they bake.

 Bake at 25-30 minutes until firm and lightly golden.
 Remove for the oven and cut each biscuit diagonally into 3/4 inch wide strips and return them to the oven, cut side up, until completely cooked and dry, about 20 min.
 If you cut the biscotti when still warm they will not crumble especially if you use a very thin and sharp knife.

 Let them cool completely and store in an airtight container.
 Makes about 25 biscotti.

-In Italy biscotti, which we call cantucci or tozzetti are typically dipped in sweet wine as a dessert but I would not be opposed to serve them with a homemade liqueur made with lemon or orange which also make wonderful gifts.
+In Italy biscotti, which we call cantucci or tozzetti are typically dipped in sweet wine as a dessert but I would not be opposed to serve them with a homemade liqueur made with lemon or orange which also makes a wonderful gift.